Trump hits Cuba with new terrorism sanctions in waning days

 In May 2020, the State Department added Cuba to a list of countries that do not cooperate with U.S. counter-terrorism programs.

-In making that determination, the department said several leaders of the Colombian rebel National Liberation Army remained on the island despite attempts at dialogue.
+In making that determination, the department said several leaders of the National Liberation Army, a Colombian rebel group designated a terrorist organization, remained on the island despite Colombia’s repeated request they be extradited to answer for the 2019 car bombing of a police academy in Bogota that killed 22 people.

+Cuba has rejected such requests, saying that turning over the leaders would violate protocols agreed to by Colombia’s government for peace efforts that were broken off after the deadly bombing.